MiracleHorizon/scissors/README.md

 ### 🐳 Run with Docker

-- Fill out the `.env` files for production mode
+- Fill out the `.env` file for production mode

 - Build